benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.LHPC_CPP.txt

 CHANGELOG:
+ * 26th July 2012: version 0.4.3
+ - added LHPC::FourMomentum class to provide basic conversion of ObjectLines to four-momenta (also for ParticleLines).

  * 16th July 2012: version 0.4.2
  - fixed LhcoEvent erroneously overwriting event number with number of last object line.